-The term plants for planting depends on the definition of planting, which may ensure "subsequent growth, reproduction or propagation".
-It has two subsidiary terms: bulbs and tubers and seeds.
+The term "plants for planting" depends on the definition of planting, which may ensure "subsequent growth, reproduction or propagation".
 It is very important to stress that seeds are considered to be plants for planting.
-This has formed part of FAO terminology for many years, even before the Glossary was devised.
-There is, unfortunately, no good term for plants for planting other than bulbs and tubers or seeds.
-This leads to the kinds of formulae which are now found in phytosanitary regulations, e.g. plants for planting except seeds.
-One particular category has more recently been distinguished - plants in vitro.
-It should be noted that plants for planting includes not only plants "intended to be planted" but also plants "intended to be replanted".
+There is, unfortunately, no good term for "plants for planting other than seeds".
+This leads to the kinds of formulae as found in phytosanitary regulations, e.g. "plants for planting except seeds".
+It should be noted that plants for planting includes not only plants "intended to be planted" but also plants "intended to remain planted" and plants "intended to be replanted".
 Thus, any rooted plant in a container (pot plant) is covered, even if its commercial purpose is only to be discarded after use.
-In practice, it is difficult to distinguish the pest risk of these plants and devise different requirements for them.